All CooperRiis at Asheville residents are safe at The Farm. For more updates, see our Facebook page.

 Research strongly suggests that a combination of psychotherapy and medication tends to produce the most optimal outcomes for adults seeking to manage ADHD, with some of the most empirical support for CBT (What to know about psychotherapy for ADHD).
 However, it bears remembering that ADHD is a form of neurodivergence, and thus best served with highly individualized approaches.
 CooperRiis’s person-first-centered model of care is advantageously poised to help people who need residential care find techniques that are likely to best serve them in managing ADHD symptoms.

 With recent changes to CooperRiis’s physical milieus to reduce stimuli, along with staff support in practicing things like setting alarms, reminders to take medication, and even setting (voluntary) boundaries around technology, residents with ADHD can find the time and space to learn what works best for them as individuals.
-In line with CBT and thought restructuring, CooperRiis’s strengths-based approach may also help individuals with ADHD understand that the diagnosis is not a reflection of personal deficits– rather, it speaks to how diverse our brains truly are, and how differently they respond to environmental factors that may simply need to be tweaked in order to make day-to-day functioning less stressful.
+In line with CBT and thought restructuring, CooperRiis’s strengths-based approach may also help individuals with ADHD understand that the diagnosis is not a reflection of personal deficits– instead, it speaks to how diverse our brains truly are, and how differently they respond to environmental factors that may need to be tweaked in order to make day-to-day functioning less stressful.

 Share this post